Pathogen-Genomics-Cymru/pathogen-mongodb/README.md

 ## Introduction

 Pathogen-mongodb is a containerised MongoDB service that is launched through [docker-compose](https://docs.docker.com/compose/).
 [MongoDB](https://www.mongodb.com) is a NoSQL, document-oriented database program, which uses JSON-like array structures for storing data.
 Pathogen-mongodb uses the [PyMongo](https://pymongo.readthedocs.io/en/stable/) python driver to communicate with the MongoDB database.

 There are two containers in the docker-compose stack (see `docker-compose.yml`):

 1) Containerised MongoDB program
 2) Python container to run `pathogen-mongodb.py` program utilising PyMongo

-The `pathogen-mongodb.py` python application in the `app` directory imports output data from the PHW TB (CSV), UKHSA compass (CSV), and lodestone (JSON) pipelines into a MongoDB database, and can be used to generate csvs comparing the speciation and antimicrobial resistance results on a per run basis.
-For the speciation results, grouped csvs for all the runs can also be generated.
+The `pathogen-mongodb.py` python application in the `app` directory imports output data from the PHW TB (CSV), UKHSA compass (CSV), and lodestone (JSON) pipelines into a MongoDB database, and can be used to generate csvs comparing the speciation and lineage results on a per run basis.
+Grouped csvs for all the runs can also be generated.

 The lodestone pipeline uses a more recent version of the NCBI taxonomy than the other pipelines, where Mycobacteriaceae is divided into the sub-genera: Mycobacterium, Mycolicibacterium, Mycolicibacter, Mycolicibacillus, and Mycobacteroides ([REF](https://www.frontiersin.org/articles/10.3389/fmicb.2018.00067/full)).
 Therefore, in order to make a comparison between the pipelines, a mapping file (`app/mycoTaxMap.csv`) is used to map the top species hit to the same taxonomy for UKHSA and lodestone (see the `ukhsa normalised species` and `lodestone normalised species` columns in the speciation csvs).
+Similarly, a mapping file for the lineages (`app/lineagemap.csv`) is used to the map the numerical lineages from lodestone (e.g. lineage 4.1) to the geographical lineages used in compass (e.g. European American).

 To ensure persistence of data, the output data of the three pipelines, the MongoDB database files, and the `pathogen-mongodb.py` app are stored locally and accessed by the containers through bind mounts.